Quenneville coaches Panthers to 4-3 win over Blackhawks

 The crowd of 21,559 roared and bellowed “Q!” during a sustained standing ovation after the Blackhawks aired a tribute video during the first period.
 One fan held up a sign that read “ThanQ.”

+“I think that ovation was incredible,” Chicago captain Jonathan Toews said.
+“I think all of us that played for him were all smiles.”

-Quenneville smiled while he watched the video on the scoreboard, and then waved and mouthed “Thank you” while the crowd cheered.
+Quenneville grinned while he watched the video on the scoreboard, and then waved and mouthed “Thank you” while the crowd cheered.

-“Very fortunate to have that type of career time here in Chicago and shared by a lot of people and feeling that today,” Quenneville said before the victory.
+“It was special.
+It was kind of like saying thank you to me, and I was thanking them,” Quenneville said, “and it was all good.
+It felt great.”

 Evgenii Dadonov also scored for Florida for the fourth consecutive game.
 Mike Hoffman had two assists, and Sergei Bobrovsky made 32 saves.